• Home

 Once the glue is dry, trace the letters with your finger.
 They should feel a little puffy and smooth compared to the slightly rough texture of watercolor paper.

 Now it’s time to doodle.
-Notice the shape of each word as you doodle.
-You can underline vowels and/or outline the shape of the word.
-You can make random doodles or other doodles to remind you how the word is spelled.
-Doodle all around the shape and fill the page.
+Highlight tricky parts of the word with special doodles.
+You can underline vowels or draw other doodles to remind you how the word is spelled.
+Fill in the rest of the space with other shapes and squiggles until you’ve filled the page.

 Add color!
 Watercolors work well, but crayons are also great!

 Hang your spelling poster someplace you can see it often.
-Practice your words frequently by tracing each letter with your finger, then close your eyes and picture the shape of the word.
+Practice your words frequently by tracing each letter with your finger, then close your eyes and picture the tricky parts of the word.

 Variations:

-• Write words that all share the same rule or letter chunks, and make your doodles relate to the rule or chunk.
+• Write words that all share the same phonics spelling pattern, and make your doodles relate to the pattern.
 For example, draw lots of circles to make oooo’s on a page with words that have the long u sound.

 • Color all words that share common spelling patterns the same color.